California Blood Alcohol Content (BAC) Limit – Lawyers Helping San Diego Residents Fight DUI/DWI Charges

 San Diego DUI Experts Defending Blood Alcohol Content Test Charges

 Even though BAC level is set at .08 percent in California, the formula is complicated and is not 100% accurate.
 One of the things that complicates the test is that the test is based on the BAC level at the time of driving not at the testing time.

 Because of these flaws, the blood alcohol content formula is very challengeable in court with the well-experienced defense law firm.

-Our defenses lawyers are familiar with the blood alcohol level formula flaws and other factors at play because of our successful resolution of hundreds of drunk driving cases.
-Our expertise is critical in exonerating you or getting you judgment in your driving while intoxicated charges.
+You need criminal defense lawyers who arre familiar with the blood alcohol level formula flaws and other factors at play because of our successful resolution of hundreds of drunk driving cases.
+The right expertise is critical in exonerating you or getting you judgment in your driving while intoxicated charges.